BMVBS 2026

 Prof Jaap van Buul

-Oral communication 15 min TBC Main Track
+Oral communication 15 min Main Track

-Oral communication 15 min TBC Main Track
+Oral communication 15 min Main Track

 Lunch